SEI-R-6-21/u1_installations/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-The above command will perform the installation for you.
+This command will perform the installation for you.

 ---